Analog Subspace Coding: A New Approach to Coding for Non-Coherent Wireless Networks: Robustness Against Additive Noise

 \Tref{perturbation bound for the general case} shows that the additive noise affects the output of the analog operator channel in two ways.
-It, in a sense, \textit{rotates} the output subspace by a value upper bounded by $\Delta$ and also implicitly induces an extra interference term of dimension upper bounded by $r_d$ (For simplicity, we consider the worst case scenario where this dimension is $r_d$).
+It, in a sense, \textit{rotates} the output subspace by a value upper bounded by $\Delta$ and also, implicitly, induces an extra interference term of dimension upper bounded by $r_d$ (For simplicity, we consider the worst case scenario where this dimension is $r_d$).
 This motivates us to define the \textit{noisy} analog operator channel as follows.
-First, we define a stochastic operator $\cR_\Delta$, called \emph{rotation operator}, which takes a subspace $U\in \cP(W)$ as the input and returns a random subspace $V \in \cP(W)$ with $\dim(V)=\dim(U)$ as the output such that
+First, we define a stochastic operator $\cR_\Delta$, referred to as the \emph{rotation operator}, which takes a subspace $U\in \cP(W)$ as the input and returns a random subspace $V \in \cP(W)$ with $\dim(V)=\dim(U)$ as the output in such a way that

 \begin{definition} A noisy analog operator channel associated with the analog ambient space $W$ is a channel with input $U$ and output $V$, where $U,V \in \cP(W)$, with the following input-output relation: \be V=\cR_\Delta\bigl(\cH_k(U)\oplus E\bigr)\oplus F, \ee where $\cH_k(U)$ and $E$ induce subspace erasures and errors, respectively, as in the analog operator channel model, defined in \Dref{operatorchannel}, $\cR_\Delta$ is the rotation operation defined above, and $F$ is the implicit interference caused by the additive noise. \end{definition}